top of page

 Research, Investigate, Analyze

 The terms─”scientific theory” and “evolution”─are mutually exclusive and combining them is an oxymoron.
 A scientific theory refers to natural science.
-Evolution refers to events occurring within an historical science.
+Evolution refers to events that occurred within an historical science.
 Thus, Darwin’s Scientific Theory of Evolution is an oxymoron.

 Since evolution is an historical science and does not conform to the definition of natural science or methodological naturalism, it should be removed from all natural science courses.